'Flow' Explores Cultural Shift Surrounding Menstruation | LatestLY

 Half of the world’s population menstruates at some point in their lives, yet it is still taboo for many.
-A Berlin exhibition reveals everything you need to know about the topic.Among the 30 participants gathered for a guided tour of "Flow: The Exhibition on Menstruation" at Berlin's Museum of European Cultures (MEK), most of them are women of all generations — from mothers with their teenage daughters to elderly women.
-There are also a few men in the group, often accompanying a female partner.
+A Berlin exhibition reveals everything you need to know about the topic.Among the 30 participants gathered for a guided tour of "Flow: The Exhibition on Menstruation" at Berlin's Museum of European Cultures (MEK), most are women of all generations — from mothers with their teenage daughters to elderly women.
+A few men are also in the group, often accompanying a female partner.

 The history of undergarments and menstrual products